GreatChina-ComputerScienceClub/GreatChina-ComputerScienceClub.github.io/index.md

 ## COURSE STAFF
 Andy Li
 High school student at Chengdu No.7 High School.
 Programming experience for four years.
-Familiar to OOP, algorithms, and many other fields.
+Familiar with OOP, algorithms, and many other fields.
 Acting leader of GreatChina computer sicence club.
 See more on [EULIR](https://eulir.github.io/about/)

 ## COURSE CATALOGUE
  [Computer Science Club curriculum](https://github.com/EULIR/Computer-Science-Club-curriculum)